 This course approaches the study of diversity by offering students an opportunity to understand the meaning of difference from a multitude of perspectives.
-Students study how categories of diversity are created, the experience of being perceived as different in society, and the consequences of difference as gauged by the allocation of privilege and resources to differing groups within society.
+Students study how categories of diversity are created, the experience of being perceived as different in society, and the consequences of differing groups within society.
 Such categories as race, ethnicity and national identity, socioeconomic status, gender differences, sexual orientation, learning styles and religious affiliation are addressed.
 Similarities between ethnic groups and cultures are also examined.
 The sociological paradigms/ perspectives are also utilized in the study of diversity.
 Students shape a presentation that addresses diverse subject matter in an experiential manner.
 As the course concludes, attention is directed towards identifying strategies that can be employed both on a macrolevel in society and on a microlevel within the students' realm of influence, to broaden the acceptance of differing perspectives in a pluralistic society.

 Prerequisite(s): SOC2001 or SOC2901.

-$Offered\ at\ Charlotte,\ Miami,\ Providence,\ Providence\ CE$
+Offered at Charlotte, Miami, Providence, Providence CE 4.5 Quarter Credit Hours